coralogix/prometheus-alert-readiness/README.md

 Prometheus installations in the Kubernetes cluster; the `NotReady` status of a single `prometheus-alert-readiness` Pod is sufficient to pause cluster operations.

+## Case Studies
+There are three primary cases where we use `prometheus-alert-readiness` to safeguard Kubernetes clusters:

+* [Elasticsearch][study-elasticsearch], a database where the availability of replicas across Kubernetes Pods must be maintained to safeguard against data loss
+* [Kafka][study-kafka], a streaming datastore where the availability of replicas across Kubernetes Pods must be maintained to safeguard against data loss
+* [Sales demos][study-sales], to reduce the likelihood of cluster operations having a negative impact on important sales demos.

+[study-elasticsearch]: (/docs/case-studies/elasticsearch.md)
+[study-kafka]: (/docs/case-studies/kafka.md)
+[study-sales]: (/docs/case-studies/sales.md)

 ## Installation
 `prometheus-alert-readiness` is distributed as a Helm chart.
 Run e.g.: